igakilab/gopigo/ipblteachingmaterials/03_mini_exercise.md

     print("px per degree is:"+str(degree/distance_px))
 ```

-## Gopigo approaches to the target(vision_system.py and toward_target02.py)
+## Gopigo approaches a target(vision_system.py and toward_target02.py)
-- Gopigo approaches to a target with vision_system.py and toward_target02.py.
+- Gopigo approaches a target with using vision_system.py and toward_target02.py.
 - First, type or copy and paste the following code, and save it as `vision_system.py`.
   - If you already have `vision_system.py` in your directory, overwrite it.
-  - Select one target, and insert the vs-marker id of the target and your gopigo in `vision_system` class.
+  - Select one target, and insert the vs-marker ids of the target and your gopigo in `vision_system` class.
 - **[Teaching Point!]** OIT students explain the detail of the following source code.

 ```python